DruidFish/docker-cvmfs-athena/README.md

 --------------

 The internal CVMFS mount doesn't seem to be 100% reliable, and is definitely on the slow side.
-You can use a version of this container where the host OS provides CVMFS, just as suggested in the CVMFS documentation https://cvmfs.readthedocs.io/en/latest/cpt-containers.html#mounting-cvmfs-inside-a-container
+You can use a version of this container where the host OS provides CVMFS, just as suggested in the CVMFS documentation.

+https://cvmfs.readthedocs.io/en/latest/cpt-containers.html#mounting-cvmfs-inside-a-container

-To run the container (with a shard workdir and CVMFS mount) use:
+To run the container (with a shared workdir and CVMFS mount) use:
 ```
 sudo docker run --privileged -i -t -v $PWD/workdir:/workdir -v /cvmfs:/cvmfs:shared bwynne/centos7-athena
 ```